 The Emergency Credit Line Guarantee Scheme makes up a part of the ₹20 lakh crore package announced by the Indian Finance Ministry back in the early months of the pandemic.
 It was done to help various struggling enterprises.
 According to the Emergency Credit Line Guarantee Scheme guidelines, all eligible entities are entitled to a credit of up to 20% of their existing business loan dues starting from February 29, 2020.
 However, it must be noted that the capping for the same is set at ₹5 Crores.

-In order to determine if the line of credit loan under the Emergency Credit Line Guarantee Scheme is right for you, it might be useful the review these important features offered by the scheme:
+To determine if the line of credit loan offered under the Emergency Credit Line Guarantee Scheme is the right option for someone, they must review the following features of the scheme:

-Now that you have perused the eligibility criteria, features and interest rates associated with availing a loan under the ECLGS scheme, the typical next step in the process would be the application of the line of credit loan.
-However, it is important to note that the credit line offered under Emergency Credit Line Guarantee Scheme is quite different from other common forms of business loans.
+Now that you have perused the eligibility criteria, features, and interest rates associated with availing of a loan under the ECLGS, the typical next step in the process would be applying for the line of credit loan.
+However, it is important to note that the credit line offered under the Emergency Credit Line Guarantee Scheme is quite different from other common forms of business loans.

-Once offered, eligible borrowers under the ECLGS scheme can also choose to avail the option to ‘opt out’ of the scheme.
-On the other hand, borrowers who wish to avail the benefits offered by the ECLGS such as line of credit loan and credit guarantee, can begin their documentation process.
+Once offered, eligible borrowers under the ECLGS can also choose to avail the option to opt-out of the scheme.
+On the other hand, borrowers who wish to avail the benefits offered by the ECLGS, such as line of credit loan and credit guarantee, can begin their documentation process.